yahayuta/pygame_samples/README.md

 click where you want to place disk, then switch player. try to get my disks as possible, higher count holder is going to be winner.
 when no where place disc each other, game over.

+## slot_machine
+go to `slot_machine` directory and type `python main.py` then you will see game window popup.
+click spin button, then reels start rolling.